 (b) All Departments that directly provide services to the City of Boston residents and/or visitors shall post notices that indicate the availability of interpretation and provide a list of languages available for interpretation.
-In order to accommodate those who cannot read, the list of languages should utilize symbols, such as national flags, to convey the services that are available.
+In order to accommodate those who cannot read, the list of languages should utilize symbols to convey the services that are available.
+The OLCA shall work with external community partners to determine which symbols, icons, etc. work best for these applications.
 Each Department shall display this sign in areas where constituents would normally seek help, either in person or online.